Hezbollah fires rockets at Israel in ''initial response'' to killing of top leader from allied Hamas | Law-Order

 On Saturday, the Health Ministry in Hamas-run Gaza said 122 Palestinians were killed over the past 24 hours, bringing the total since the start of the war to 22,722.
 The count does not differentiate between combatants and civilians.
 The ministry has said two-thirds of those killed have been women and children.
 The overall number of wounded rose to 58,166, the ministry said.

-Citing witnesses, he said more than three dozen people had been sheltering in the house, including those displaced, when it was hit.

 Israel has held Hamas responsible for civilian casualties, saying the group has embedded within in Gaza's civilian infrastructure.
-Still, international criticism of Israel's conduct in the war has grown more persistent because of the rising civilian death toll in Gaza.
-The United States has urged Israel to do more to prevent harm to civilians, even as it keeps sending weapons and munitions, while shielding its close ally against international censure.
+Still, international criticism of Israel's conduct in the war has grown more persistent because of the rising civilian death toll.
+The United States has urged Israel to do more to prevent harm to civilians, even as it keeps sending weapons and munitions while shielding its close ally against international censure.

-Blinken began his latest Mideast trip in Turkiye on Saturday.
-The Biden administration believes that Turkiye and others can exert influence, particularly on Iran and its proxies, to tamp down fears of a regional conflagration.
+Blinken began his latest Mideast trip in Turkey on Saturday.
+The Biden administration believes that Turkey and others can exert influence, particularly on Iran and its proxies, to tamp down fears of a regional conflagration.
 Those fears have spiked in recent days with incidents in the Red Sea, Lebanon, Iraq and Iran.

-In talks with Turkish President Recep Tayyip Erdogan and Foreign Minister Hakan Fidan, Blinken will also be seeking Turkish support for still nascent plans for post-war Gaza that could include monetary or in-kind contributions to reconstruction efforts and some form of participation in a proposed multinational force that could operate in or adjacent to the territory.
+In talks with Turkish President Recep Tayyip Erdogan and Foreign Minister Hakan Fidan, Blinken sought Turkish support for still nascent plans for post-war Gaza that could include monetary or in-kind contributions to reconstruction efforts and some form of participation in a proposed multinational force that could operate in or adjacent to the territory.

-From Turkiye, Blinken will travel to Turkish rival and fellow NATO ally Greece to meet Prime Minister Kyriakos Mitsotakis at his residence on the Mediterranean island of Crete.
-Mitsotakis and his government have been supportive of US efforts to prevent the Israel-Hamas war from spreading and have signalled their willingness to assist should the situation deteriorate.
+From Turkey, Blinken was traveling to Turkish rival and fellow NATO ally Greece to meet Prime Minister Kyriakos Mitsotakis at his residence on the Mediterranean island of Crete.
+Mitsotakis and his government have been supportive of US efforts to prevent the Israel-Hamas war from spreading and have signaled their willingness to assist should the situation deteriorate.

 Other stops on the trip include Jordan, followed by Qatar, the United Arab Emirates and Saudi Arabia on Sunday and Monday.
 Blinken will visit Israel and the West Bank next week before wrapping up the trip in Egypt.